Description: Potential problems with standing seam roofs due to expansion and contraction stem from three conditions:

 The proper alignment of pans is critical for both appearance and function as is the proper placement of expansion cleats and the design of all associated seams.

 Adjacent pans should be layed out symmetrically to a common centerline, to allow for ease of installation of the fixed cleats.
-See Long Pan Layout on Table 188.8.131.52.
+See Long Pan Layout on Table 8.8A.

 Particular building dynamics should be considered before specific copper details are established.
 Building expansion joints must be accommodated and properly detailed.
 Similarly, building orientation should be taken into consideration.
 A south sloping roof will incur greater heat gain differentials than a north sloping roof.

-Under certain conditions, for a southerly sloping roof with clear skies and no wind, it is possible for the copper roof temperature to exceed the ambient air temperature by 75 to 85F.
+Under certain conditions, for a southerly sloping roof with clear skies and no wind, it is possible for the copper roof temperature to exceed the ambient air temperature by 75° to 85°F. Ultimate temperature may also be influenced by reflection from adjacent materials and other factors.
 Seam design should take into consideration the maximum temperature extremes.
 Under most conditions, the minimum (lowest) temperature will occur approximately 1 hour before sunrise under clear skies and no wind.
 Depending upon building construction and heat loss, the lowest roof temperature may be somewhat higher than air temperature.
 Prudent design suggests designing for minimum rather than roof air temperatures.

 All roof penetrations should allow for expansion in the same amounts as the roof panels, voids or spaces should be filled with loose insulation or compressible joint filler.